arne-cl/pypolibox/README.rst

 * ``textplan-featstruct`` generates a feature structure representation (``nltk.featstruct``)
 * ``hlds`` generates an HLDS XML representations of all the sentences.

+In future versions, you will be able to choose between several output natural languages the ``-d`` or ``--output-language`` argument (currently only German is supported).

 The following example query will generate HLDS XML snippets describing books about Prolog written in German::